 yves saint laurent museum to open in marrakech

-The Fondation Pierre Bergé -- Yves Saint Laurent have found a place to house their collection, with the unveiling of the new Musée Yves Saint Laurent Marrakech.
-The museum, due to open its doors in autumn 2017, will house the Fondation's incredible collection, comprising 5,000 items of clothing, 15,000 haute couture accessories, and tens of thousands of sketches and objects, which currently live in Paris.
+The Fondation Pierre Bergé - Yves Saint Laurent have found a place to house its collection, with the unveiling of the new Musée Yves Saint Laurent Marrakech.
+The museum, due to open its doors in fall 2017, will house the foundation's incredible collection, comprising 5,000 items of clothing, 15,000 haute couture accessories, and tens of thousands of sketches and objects, which currently live in Paris.

-The building itself -- which, with its terracotta colour scheme, perfectly blends with its Moroccan surroundings -- has been designed by the French architecture firm Studio KO.
-Amongst other things, they're responsible for the Chiltern Firehouse in London, a louche environ Saint Laurent himself would probably have approved of.
-Studio KO were inspired by Saint Laurent's fluency in both straight lines and curves in his work, and sought to bring this into the building, which is made up of cubic forms adorned with bricks.
-This gives the exterior the resemblance of threads, whilst inside it's going to look like a couture jacket -- luxurious we presume.
+The building itself -- which, with its terracotta color scheme, perfectly blends with its Moroccan surroundings -- has been designed by the French architecture firm Studio KO.
+They're responsible for the Chiltern Firehouse in London, a louche environment Saint Laurent himself would probably have approved of.
+Studio KO architects were inspired by Saint Laurent's fluency in both straight lines and curves in his work, and sought to bring this into the building, which is made up of cubic forms adorned with bricks.
+This gives the exterior the resemblance of threads, whilst inside it's going to look like as luxurious as a couture jacket.

-The museum's adjacent to the famed Jardin Majorelle, and will include a huge permanent exhibition space, an auditorium and a research library.
+The museum is adjacent to the famed Jardin Majorelle, and will include a huge permanent exhibition space, an auditorium and a research library.
 The library's collection includes books on Arabic and Andalusian history, as well as Berber culture and Yves Saint Laurent's work.

 Text Jack Sunnucks

 Photography courtesy Fondation Pierre Bergé -- Yves Saint Laurent